Unipart: Automotive sector

 In 2011, 51% of the Unipart Automotive parts business was sold to H2 Equity Partners while the remaining 49% was retained by Unipart Group.
 A condition of the sale was that Unipart Group exercised no control over the business.
 Under its new ownership, Unipart Automotive was granted a restricted licence by Unipart Group to use the Unipart brand on a limited range of wholesale outlets and a tightly controlled range of automotive car parts in the UK.

 During 2012, Unipart started a multi-year logistics contract with Toyota's Indian subsidiary covering its Bangalore site.
 Two years later, the company signed a second distribution contract with Toyota, to expand its management of distribution operations to Kolkata.

 In April 2013, H2 sold Sator Holding to Unipart Automotive's main rival Euro Car Parts in exchange for £176 million.
 During July 2014, Unipart Automotive entered into administration with the loss of more than 1,200 jobs; several branches and 361 staff were moved to Andrew Page and the Parts Alliance.

 At the 2013 European Supply Chain Excellence Awards, Unipart was awarded Overall Winner for its management of global aftermarket support of 1.2 million Jaguar Cars.
 That same year, Unipart also received the Aftermarket Parts logistics trophy at the Automotive Supply Chain Global Awards.
 Unipart was one of seven organisations worldwide to be awarded both the Sword of Honour and the Globe of Honour by the British Safety Council in 2013 for the second year in a row for its Oxford distribution centre.
 That year, six Unipart sites received the Sword of Honour award.

-In April 2014, Unipart announced a five-year logistics contract with Qoros Automotive based in Changshu, China.